 Job Descriptions

-Best Practice: Upload job descriptions to COIN as early as possible before your company presentation and be very detailed regarding the position’s function, requirements, location, and work authorization to ensure that you receive the most prepared candidates.
-If job descriptions are uploaded late (less than one month prior to the application deadline) or are ambiguous, companies may be disappointed in application numbers.
+Upload job descriptions to 12Twenty as early as possible and be very detailed regarding the position’s function, requirements, location, and work authorization to ensure that you receive the most prepared candidates.

 Application Due Dates

-Applications must be solicited through COIN for all positions companies will recruit for on campus.
-Companies may require additional means of application if they wish; this information may also be communicated to candidates through COIN.
+Applications must be solicited through 12Twenty for all positions companies will recruit for on campus.
+Companies may require additional means of application if they wish; this information may also be communicated to candidates through 12Twenty.

-Application deadlines generally default to 9 a.m.
-ET approximately two weeks before the invitation-list due date for companies interviewing on campus or for interviews managed by the CMC.
+Application deadlines default to 9 a.m.
+ET for companies interviewing on campus or for interviews managed by the CMC.

 Interview Policies

-- Interviews for all industries begin Friday, January 3, 2025.
-Second-round interviews for investment banking begins Wednesday, January 8, 2025.
+- Interviews for all industries begin Monday, January 5, 2026.
+Second-round interviews for investment banking begin Thursday, January 8, 2026.

 - Companies should offer an alternate date and time for second-round interviews for students with scheduling conflicts.